Table of Contents

 Are employees who are still working paid during the shutdown?

 Essential federal employees who are still active during the shutdown may not receive payment for their work until after the shutdown ends.
-Since there are no funds being made available, the employees will have to wait until after the shutdown to receive payment for all the work they completed during the shutdown.
+Since no funds are being made available, employees will have to wait until after the shutdown to receive payment for all the work they completed during the shutdown.

 Can a Shutdown Impact the District Municipal Government?